 Day 17: Today I am thankful I have a job where I get to talk about what I love–reading and writing!
 I am also thankful that I get 14 weeks a year off, plus snow days!
 I am thankful that I get to work with teenagers.
 I love my students.

 Day 18: Today I am thankful for all the selfless, loyal, and loving dogs I have had the pleasure of loving in my life, and who loved me unconditionally.
 I don’t think I can live without a dog in my life.
 When one passes on, I feel a hole inside that can be filled by nothing else.
 I am so thankful for Inky, my first dog, who taught me unconditional love and true loyalty, and also was the subject of my first fiction writing!
 I will always love you, Inky.
 Clancy, I loved you too even though you weren’t in my life very long.
 You made me feel special because you would only listen to me.
 My beloved Mulder dog, I still grieve over losing you, my friend and constant companion for 13 years.
-You were with me in good times and bad and all you cared about was being with me.
+You were with me in good times and bad, and all you cared about was being with me.
 And now my sweet baby, Chacho.
 He’s more precious to me every day.
 I love you, Chacho.
 You are the most unique dog I’ve had, you moody little person dog.
-Thank you, God, for making dogs.

 Day 19: It may sound petty after my earlier choices for being thankful, but today I am thankful for technology.
 Medical technology which enabled doctors to operate on my grandson while he was still in the womb, technology that saves lives every day.
 But I am also thankful for the internet and the devices that seem, on one hand, to dehumanize us; however, they provide us with so many previously unrealized opportunities.
 Because of the internet, we can expose so many things to the public that we have a right to know, we can have even more of an impact with our freedom of speech, and it is much more difficult to hide things from the American people or any people.
 We can keep in touch with those we would normally never have a chance to speak to, and as a writer, I have a platform with which I may share ideas through blogging, publishing poetry, stories, novels, or even status updates on Facebook.
 We also have a world’s worth of information at our fingertips.
 It might sound odd coming from a product of the 60s, but I love technology.